ontoportal/documentation/docs/_steps/virtualization_environments.md

 # Virtualization Environments

-OntoPortal OVF works in virtualization environments such as VMware, VirtualBox, KVM
+OntoPortal OVF works in virtualization environments such as VMware and VirtualBox.
+It may also work with KVM, but this has not been tested with {{site.opva_version}}.
-Instructions for each of these are provided below.
+Brief instructions for each of these are provided below.

 ## VMware
 You can import OVA Template from previously downloaded ova file or you can import it directly from the URL into your VMware product.